vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ```

+A word of caution, if you try to access attributes on the object that you haven’t selected in your queries, you will receive a `MissingAttributeError`.
+Since the `id` will be automatically provided for you anyway, you can ask for the id without selecting it though.

 ## Custom SQL

 Last but not least, you can write your own custom SQL via ```find_by_sql```.
 If you are confident enough in your own SQL-Fu and need some custom calls to the database, this method might come in very handy at times.
 But this is another story.
-Just don’t forget to check for Active Record wrapper methods first and avoid reinventing the wheell where Rails tries to meet you more than half way.
+Just don’t forget to check for Active Record wrapper methods first and avoid reinventing the wheel where Rails tries to meet you more than half way.

 ###### Rails